ed-o-saurus/PLHaskell/docs/Usage.md

 ## (Multi)Ranges

 Ranges and multiranges can be passed to and returned from functions.

+### Ranges

 Ranges are represented in Haskell by the `Range a` type which can be imported from the `PGutils` module.
 The constructors are the following:

 `Range a`                        |
 -------------------------------- |